joker1007/slides/rubykaigi2019/slides.md

 # Monad in Scala

-Scala has syntax sugar for monad.
+Scala has a syntax sugar for monad.

 ```scala
 for {